-Sophy Romvari: I applied to York at the end of 2016, and I already had the film concept, pretty much as it appears now.
-I knew that there would be multiple scenes that were just different phases of processing the photographs and looking at the videos.
+Sophy Romvari: I applied to York at the end of 2016.
+I already had the film concept, pretty much as it appears now.
+There would be multiple scenes that were just different phases of processing the photographs and looking at the videos.
 I never wrote a full script.
 I followed that basic outline from when I applied to York.

 To that end, the concept didn’t change very much.
 It was the emotions that came out that changed or evolved [the project].
 Since applying to do my Master’s, between then and now, I’ve worked on a lot of films dealing with personal experiences and the idea of processing experiences through filmmaking.
 It’s a little bit like they were the pre-production for this film.

 I wanted to go to York because I heard great things about the faculty.
-I was going to need time, space and support to make it [Still Processing] and objective guidance, which I got from my supervising team.
-When I got into the program, my parents were still pretty guarded about making a film about the subject, but they were excited for me.
+I was going to need time, space and support to make it [Still Processing] and objective guidance, and I got that from my supervising team.
+When I got into the program, my parents were still pretty guarded about making a film about the subject.
+But they were excited for me.
 Then, I started to say to them I wanted to make this film and what it was about.
 That started a long negotiation period with them, and it was a year before I got their permission.
-In the program, I was just doing coursework and research, anything I could to prepare to make the film, knowing it was possible that I would not get to make it.
+In the program, I was just doing coursework and research.
+Anything I could to prepare to make the film, knowing it was possible that I would not get to make it.

 There’s a complicated negotiation with this film: whose story is it?
 Because it’s mine, my brother Ben’s, my parents’ and then, of course, my brothers’, David and Jonathan.
 You can’t pull apart those experiences.
 Trying to find the right way to tell the story from my experience and being gentle and considerate of everyone else’s experience took a long time.
-I wanted to make sure the film was never just for me.
-I wanted it to be for my family.
+I wanted to make sure the film was never just for me, but for my family.
 I finally shot the film in 2018.

 We already knew every room we wanted to use and every angle.
 Now, it was just about creating the right atmosphere and space to let the film happen.
 We shot for 10 days, not because we needed to shoot for 10 days but because we wanted to do one scene a day, which is not normal for a short film.
 We wanted to set aside enough time to not emotionally overwhelm me.
 Also, because it was just Devan and I shooting, we had a lot of work.
 We were both setting up cameras and setting up the sound.